jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

         </details></div>
         </br>

    * **B2**: Provide an average estimate on the percentage of pixels covered by 1, 2, 3, and 4 or more land cover classes for both images.
 Use level 3 of the classification scheme for your estimate.
-You may use the reference land cover information (*landcover_berlin.shp*) for orientation.
+You may use the reference land cover information (:file:`landcover_berlin.shp`) for orientation.

      .. raw:: html